How Long Is Nursing School?

 The Doctor of Philosophy (Ph.D.) in Nursing program prepares students to research and investigate the nursing industry to advance care provided at hospitals and nursing homes.

 - Recently Updated

-Geriatric nursing, also referred to as gerontological nursing, involves caring for older adults.
-Classes for this specialty are...
+Geriatric nursing, also referred to as gerontological nursing, is a nursing specialty that involves caring for older adults....

 Nursing schools offer degree programs from the diploma to doctoral degree levels.
 Students can gain training to enter the...

 Few schools in the Jacksonville area have top ranking nursing programs.
 Read on to find out more about what these top schools...